Ed Bradley: 19812006: 60 Minutes

 Following Dan Rather's move to the CBS Evening News, Bradley joined the news magazine program 60 Minutes.
 According to producer Don Hewitt, Bradley's "calm, cool, and collected" reporting style was the right fit for the program.
-In his first decade on 60 Minutes, Bradley reported numerous high-profile stories in the 1980s on a variety of topics, including with Lena Horne, convicted criminal Jack Henry Abbott, and on schizophrenia.
+His interview style has drawn comparisons to television detective Columbo and been described as "disarming", "confident", and "streetwise".
+He was noted for his ability to get interview subjects to divulge information on camera with his body language.
+In his first decade on 60 Minutes, Bradley reported numerous high-profile stories on a variety of topics, including with Lena Horne, convicted criminal and author Jack Henry Abbott, and on schizophrenia.
 He won Emmys for all three stories.

 In 1986, Bradley interviewed singer Liza Minnelli and expressed interest in wearing an earring.
 Minnelli gave him a diamond stud after the interview, which Bradley began wearing on air.
-He was the first male reporter to consistently wear an earring on air, "challenging the notions of journalistic propriety," according to Robb Report writer Kristopher Fraser.
+He was the first male reporter to consistently wear an earring on air, "challenging the notions of journalistic propriety", according to Robb Report writer Kristopher Fraser.
+He became known for bucking fashion trends for newscasters.
+His iconic style included an array of patterns, a short beard, and the earring worn in his left ear.
+Mike Wallace said after Bradley's death that he thought Bradley's decision to wear an earring inspired others to do the same.

 Bradley repeatedly turned down offers to anchor the CBS Evening News in the late 1980s, preferring instead to continue working on 60 Minutes.

-Bradley's reporting in the 1990s included such topics as Chinese forced labor camps, Russian military installations, and the effects of nuclear weapons testing near Semey, Kazakhstan.
+His reporting in the 1990s included such topics as Chinese forced labor camps, Russian military installations, and the effects of nuclear weapons testing near Semey, Kazakhstan.
 He also profiled numerous people, including Thomas Quasthoff, Muhammad Ali, and Mike Tyson.
 He won a series of awards for his reporting that decade, including Emmys, duPont citations, and a Peabody Award.
-Bradley also anchored CBS's Street Stories from 19921993.
+Bradley also anchored CBS's Street Stories from 1992 to 1993.
 In 1995, he was awarded the grand prize Robert F. Kennedy Journalism Award for the CBS Reports documentary "In the Killing Fields of America".